hiromis/notes/Lesson5.md

 ![](lesson5/31.png)

-Now you're saying to PyTorch i want you to take these parameters and optimize them using SGD.
+Now you're saying to PyTorch I want you to take these parameters and optimize them using SGD.
 So this now, rather than saying `for p in parameters: p -= lr * p.grad`, you just say `opt.step()`.
 It's the same thing.
 It's just less code and it does the same thing.
 But the reason it's kind of particularly interesting is that now you can replace `SGD` with `Adam` for example and you can even add things like weight decay because there's more stuff in these things for you.
 So that's why we tend to use `optim.blah`.
 So behind the scenes, this is actually what we do in fastai.

 [[1:42:54](https://youtu.be/uQtTwhpv7Ew?t=6174)]